joepurdy/epoch/README.md

 ## Video Overview

-If you want to watch an XX minute video showing a demonstration of my homework solution I have one recorded here: [joepurdy/epoch — video overview](#TBD).
+If you want to watch an 19 minute video showing a demonstration of my homework solution I have one recorded here: [joepurdy/epoch — video overview](https://youtu.be/xhI9XdwCm5I).

 It's completely optional and merely provided to aid in reviewing the solution and seeing a practical demonstration.